Haw River Valley AVA: Climate

 The climatic features that distinguish the Haw River Valley viticultural area are precipitation, air temperature, and growing season.
 Haw River Valley has more moderate temperatures and greater precipitation than those in the surrounding areas outside the boundary line.
 The climate within the Haw River Valley, which is generally similar throughout, varies from the surrounding regions outside the viticultural area, according to data obtained from the Southeast Regional Climate Center (SRCC) and from horticultural information leaflets by Katharine Perry (North Carolina State University, revised December 1998).
 The data from SRCC includes those from stations within and outside the boundary line of the Haw River Valley viticultural area.
 The table below lists the SRCC weather stations consulted and the direction and distance of the location of each weather station in relation to the Haw River Valley.

 The air temperatures in the Haw River Valley region are generally warmer than those in the area to the north, cooler than those in the areas to the south and east, and similar to those in the area to the west on the Piedmont Province, the petitioner explains using SRCC data.
 The annual frost-free growing season of the Haw River Valley viticultural area runs from April 1 to November 1 and totals 214 days.
 The growing season is 2 to 4 weeks longer than that for the region to the west, and is similar to those for the regions to the immediate south and to the east of the boundary line.
 The growing season length and frost-free dates fall within the parameters for successful viticulture of vinifera, hybrid, and Muscadine grapes, according to the "Analysis for Viticultural Suitability in North Carolina," a map prepared by John Boyer (Virginia Polytechnic Institute and State University, 2001).
-The hardiness zone is 7b.
+The USDA plant hardiness zones range from 7b to 8a.